-Survivor pension: The pension is 100% of the monthly old-age pension that would have been paid to the deceased.
+Survivor pension: 100% of the old-age or disability pension the deceased received or was eligible to receive is paid.

-The minimum monthly pension is 1,000 pesos if the deceased contributed less than 10 years; 1,200 pesos with at least 10 but less than 20 years; 2,400 pesos with at least 20 years of contributions.
+The minimum pension is 1,000 pesos if the deceased had less than 10 years of credited service; 1,200 pesos with at least 10 but less than 20 credited years of service; 2,400 pesos with at least 20 credited years of service.